-GENRE FAMILY GENRE SOCIAL PURPOSE TYPICAL STAGES (LISTED IN ORDER) story recount to relate a series of events - orientation - events narrative to resolve a complication in a story orientationcomplication(evaluation)resolution(coda) anecdote to share an emotional reaction to a remarkable event orientationcomplication(evaluation) exemplum to judge characters/people or behaviour in a story orientationcomplication(evaluation) news story to report a significant event - lead - angles argument exposition to argue a point of view (background) thesis supporting arguments reinforcement of thesis discussion to discuss two or more points of view (background) issue sides resolution challenge to rebut a position on an issue - position - rebuttal response to texts personal response to respond to a work in a personal way titleeventsopinion review to assess the value of a literary, visual or musical text contextinterpretation of elements of textjudgment character analysis to evaluate character(s) in a text character presentationcharacter descriptioncharacter judgment analytical essay (interpretation) to interpret themes/ messages or aesthetics of a text thesis: theme identification and preview o elementselement evaluationtheme reiteration critical evaluation to analyse and evaluate the themes, ideas, or messages in a work text evaluationdeconstruction of textchallenge to message
+GENRE FAMILY GENRE SOCIAL PURPOSE TYPICAL STAGES (LISTED IN ORDER) story recount to relate a series of events - orientation - events narrative to resolve a complication in a story orientationcomplication(evaluation)resolution(coda) anecdote to share an emotional reaction to a remarkable event orientationcomplication(evaluation) exemplum to judge characters/people or behaviour in a story orientationcomplication(evaluation) news story to report a significant event - lead - angles argument exposition to argue a point of view (background) thesis supporting arguments reinforcement of thesis discussion to discuss two or more points of view (background) issue sides resolution challenge to rebut a position on an issue - position - rebuttal response to texts personal response to respond to a work in a personal way - title - events - opinion review to assess the value of a literary, visual or musical text contextinterpretation of elements of textjudgment character analysis to evaluate character(s) in a text character presentationcharacter descriptioncharacter judgment analytical essay (interpretation) to interpret themes/ messages or aesthetics of a text thesis: theme identification and preview of elementselement evaluationtheme reiteration critical evaluation to analyse and evaluate the themes, ideas, or messages in a work text evaluationdeconstruction of textchallenge to message happens, we call the activity a genre (e.g. narrative).